react-navigation/react-navigation.github.io/versioned_docs/version-6.x/custom-navigators.md

 };

-// The props accepted by the component is a combination of 3 things type Props = DefaultNavigatorOptions<TabNavigationOptions> & TabRouterOptions &
+// The props accepted by the component is a combination of 3 things type Props = DefaultNavigatorOptions<
+  ParamListBase,
+  TabNavigationState<ParamListBase>,
+  TabNavigationOptions,
+  TabNavigationEventMap
+> &
+  TabRouterOptions &
   TabNavigationConfig;